Consumer Price Index (CPI)

 - Data accuracy

-The Consumer Price Index (CPI) is an indicator of changes in consumer prices experienced by Canadians.
-It is obtained by comparing, over time, the cost of a fixed basket of goods and services purchased by consumers.
+The Consumer Price Index (CPI) represents changes in prices as experienced by Canadian consumers.
+It measures price change by comparing, through time, the cost of a fixed basket of goods and services.
 Since the basket contains goods and services of unchanging or equivalent quantity and quality, the index reflects only pure price change.